joemoose/dungeoneers.d20/docs/5 Appendix.md

 ### Combat

-On your turn, you can move and take an action.
+On your turn, you can move and take one action.

 **Initiative**